devmetrics/devmetrics-nodejs-core/README.md

 Events are sent to a logstash over UDP.
 Use your logstash instance or the devmetrics.io shared ELK (elasticsearch, logstash, kibana) instance.

-Browse data in the Kibana or native interface at http://www.devmetrics.io/logs
+Browse data in the Kibana, Grafana or native interface at http://www.devmetrics.io/logs

 ####The idea: logs + metrics in one request